Are you wondering what IBS stands for? Or maybe you’ve been diagnosed with Irritable Bowel Syndrome, but are unsure exactly what this means?

 What is the Difference Between IBS and IBD?

 You may have heard of several different acronyms like IBS and IBD.
 These are very different conditions.
-Inflammatory Bowel Disease (IBD) incudes both Crohn’s and Ulcerative Colitis (UC) and involves inflammation in the digestive tract along with other symptoms different from IBS.
+Inflammatory Bowel Disease (IBD) includes both Crohn’s and Ulcerative Colitis (UC) and involves inflammation in the digestive tract along with other symptoms different from IBS.
 Let’s dig in a little more to understand IBS.

 What is IBS?